Boston Children's Hospital

 Boston Children’s Hospital needed to transform the way people could access localized information in a massively scalable and secure way for the global pandemic.
 Vaccines.gov uses Mapbox search and maps to help millions of people across the country find vaccine providers and supplies within a specified radius of their zip code.
 The tool provides near real-time information about availability, so visitors can find and book a vaccine quickly without spending time searching around at individual providers' sites.
 With over 100 million views so far, Vaccines.gov has helped accelerate vaccinations and finally bring the COVID-19 crisis to an end.

-With help from Mapbox’s community program, Technical Account Managers, and solutions architects, BCH was able to launch in just 4 weeks.
+With help from the Mapbox social impact program and solutions architects, BCH was able to launch in just 4 weeks.
 Mapbox services are already built to scale to address national audiences and global demand, which meant the team at Boston Children’s Hospital was able to focus instead on curating the most accurate vaccine inventory data that powers Vaccines.gov.